 English connotation of the word Sankalp means oath or resolve to achieve a goal or objective.
 In Vedic numerology, Sankalp has expression number 11, underlining visionary outlook, artistic sensitivity, and intuition.
 Driven within the realm of true grit and determination, Sankalp Forum lives up to its essence as a one-stop platform enabling one of the largest social enterprises gathering in the world.
 An Intellecap Initiative connects multiple social changer enablers within the social ecosystem.
 The forum fosters entrepreneurship and social innovation, especially in Agriculture, Food & Rural Business, Education, Clean Energy, Water, Sanitation & Hygiene, and Technology for Development.
 Over the years, the forum facilitated considerable social impact and spread across the globe in East Africa, South East Asia, and Europe, with more than 11,000 stakeholders.

 Actors within the Impact Sector

-The summit was represented with a set of diverse actors within the development sector ranging from impact investors, foundations, philanthropists, development financial institutions including bilateral aid agencies like USAID, academicians, policymakers, social entrepreneurs, angel investors etc. The gathering stimulated a fresh perspective on the recent innovation driving social change and impact both globally and locally.
+The summit was represented diverse actors within the development sector ranging from impact investors, foundations, philanthropists, development financial institutions, including bilateral aid agencies like USAID, academicians, policymakers, social entrepreneurs, angel investors, etc. The gathering stimulated a fresh perspective on the recent innovation driving social change and impact both globally and locally.

 “BFA Global Catalyst Fund launched its inclusive fintech start-up accelerator in India.
 The fund has invested in 25 inclusive fintech’s across Africa, Latin America and South Asia, including accelerating start-ups in India such as PayAgri and PayLatr.
 Fintech is one of the most critical sectors for start-ups around the world and boasts the most valuable start-up Ant Financial.”